-Figure 2.
-Connectable object calls outgoing interface implemented by the sink.
+Fig. 2 Connectable Object calls outgoing interface implemented by the sink.
 Master client handles events fired from the connectable object through the sink.

-During a presentation in the Master client, the PowerPoint event messages are sent through the Connection Point object to the sink object, where they are identified, processed by adding extra information about the master client, and sent out to the NaradaBrokering message broker, where the messages are distributed to the participating clients for rendering on the screen.
-In this way, the PowerPoint events are captured, processed and dispatched.
+During a presentation in the Master client, the PowerPoint event messages are sent through the Connection Point object to the sink object, where they are identified, processed by adding extra information about the master client, and sent out to the NaradaBrokering message broker, where the messages are distributed to the participating collaborative PowerPoint clients for rendering on the screen.
+In this way, the PowerPoint events are captured and dispatched.

-4. The Participating Clients
+4 The Participating Clients

-When the Narada messaging broker receives event messages from the Master client, it notifies the participating clients and broadcasts the messages to them.
+When the Narada messaging broker receives event message from the Master client, it notifies the participating clients and broadcasts the message to them.

 Each participating client plays a role as a Peer in the Peer-to-Peer Grids, and has its own copy of PowerPoint application and the presentation files about the topic it has subscribed to.
-These presentation files have been downloaded or deployed in advance to the corresponding directories as those on the host of the Master client.
+The presentation files have been deployed to the corresponding directories as in host of the Master client.
 Each client processes the event messages independently.

-When the client receives a message, it parses it and gets the different parts of information such as event type and its properties.
+When the client receives the message, it parses it and gets the different parts of information such as event type and its properties.
 It then dispatches the event type to the appropriate handler or method to process.
 The event type is the key to call different processing functions.
 The associated properties are used in the functions to generate the correct presentation results.